cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 - This above process is repeated with respect to change in the FW configurations to generate the PWM signal.

-APB Advanced Timer has 4 timer modules which can generate 4 independent 4-bit PWMs
+APB ADVANCED TIMER has 4 timer modules which can generate 4 independent 4-bit PWMs

-Working of APB Advanced Timer for output event generation:
+Working of APB ADVANCED TIMER for output event generation:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Apart from the PWM signal, APB Advanced Timer also generates output events based on the OUT_SEL_EVT_ENABLE and OUT_SEL_EVT0 bitfiels of REG_EVENT_CFG CSR.
+Apart from the PWM signal, APB ADVANCED TIMER also generates output events based on the OUT_SEL_EVT_ENABLE and OUT_SEL_EVT0 bitfiels of REG_EVENT_CFG CSR.

 All the four 4-bit PWM signals are merged into 16-bit PWMs where Timer 0 PWM is placed as LSB and Timer 3 PWM is placed at the MSB.
 It selects a signal from a 16-bit using bitfields OUT_SEL_EVT0, OUT_SEL_EVT1, OUT_SEL_EVT2 and OUT_SEL_EVT3 of CSR REG_EVENT_CFG each of this corresponds to the out event bit 0, out event bit 1, out event bit 2 and out event bit 3.